Dynamic SQL Pivots for any database using dbt

 Written by Serge Gershkovich

-I am the author of "Data Modeling with Snowflake" and Product Success Lead at SqlDBM.
-I write about data modeling and cloud cost optimization.
+I am the author of "Data Modeling with Snowflake" and Head of Product at SqlDBM.
+I write about data and cloud cost optimization.